PAT HARRINGTON JR. - January 6

 WALT "NO NECK" WILLIAMS - January 23

-hitting the national average lifespan of 72.
+national average lifespan of 72.

 Major league baseball player (Chicago White Sox,